 The United States is a huge country comprising of 50 states in North America, bordering Canada in the north and Mexico in the south.
 It’s an amazingly diverse country (expression ‘melting pot’ came from the US) that attracts millions of tourists every year and it tops world tourism rankings for decades.
 And this is not an accident, there is so much to see and do in the US that this post will not do it justice.
 That’s why we will try and write about various destinations within the US during the next couple of weeks.

 There is something for every type of traveler: from the wilderness in Alaska, through Hawaii active volcanoes, and dozens of national parks with breathtaking landscapes and wildlife, to coastal cities with buzzing nightlife, long beaches, and themed parks, and to inland places with rich history and cultural heritage.

 To name just a few of notable destinations: New York City, Washington DC, Chicago, Los Angeles, Seattle, San Francisco, New Orleans, Boston, Orlando, Portland, Huston, all urban cities with so much to offer.
-For outdoors lovers, there is an exciting list of National parks: Yellowstone, Yosemite, Grand Canyon, Rocky Mountains, Arches, Sequoia, Zion, Arches, Death Valley and list goes on.
+For outdoors lovers, there is an exciting list of National parks: Yellowstone, Yosemite, Grand Canyon, Rocky Mountains, Arches, Sequoia, Zion, Arches, Death Valley, and the list goes on.

-When it comes to food, the US offers variety of flavors, from hamburgers and pizza, barbecue and tex-mex to seafood and many ethnic cuisines from around the world.
+When it comes to food, the US offers a variety of flavors, from hamburgers and pizza, barbecue and tex-mex to seafood and many ethnic cuisines from around the world.
 Enjoy!